its-a-maxi/extended-video-player/README.md

 ### Exercise
 Take your last version of the Youtube Player.
 Implement the following improvements (all your components should be called in the app.component.html):
-* use databinding to set communication between components
+* Use databinding to set communication between components
-* use a service to set communication between components
+* Use a service to set communication between components
-* use BehaviorSubject to set communication between components
+* Use BehaviorSubject to set communication between components
-* implement a backend with nodeJs
+* Implement a backend with nodeJs
-* implement a cache system to allow your application to work without backend connection (this part requires a little thought)
+* Implement a cache system to allow your application to work without backend connection (this part requires a little thought)
-* dockerize your youtube application
+* Dockerize your youtube application

 ### Built With